gajos112/SRUM-Timeliner/README.md

 ![alt text](https://github.com/gajos112/SRUM-Timeliner/blob/main/Images/1.png?raw=true)

 It is a GUI tool written in C# .Net Framework 4.7.2.
 In order to access ESE database (the format used by SRUM) I decided to use ManagedEsent version 2.0.3 (older versions do not work properly).
 Link to it can be found here: https://github.com/microsoft/ManagedEsent.
-Going further, to make that executable portable I used Costura.Fody which merges assemblies as embedded resources, therefore you do not have to care about other dependencies.
+In order to make that executable portable I used Costura.Fody which merges assemblies as embedded resources, therefore you do not have to care about other dependencies.

 It was tested on: